Clear Search

 Biography

 Dr. King has been elected to the National Academy of Sciences, the American Academy of Arts and Sciences, the Institute of Medicine, the American Philosophical Society, and as a foreign member of the French Academy of Sciences.
-She has served on the Advisory Committee to the Director of NIH; the National Commission on Breast Cancer of the President’s Cancer Panel; multiple councils and study sections of the NIH; and as past president of the American Society of Human Genetics.
+She has served on the Advisory Committee to the Director of National Institute of Health (NIH); the National Commission on Breast Cancer of the President’s Cancer Panel; multiple councils and study sections of the NIH; and as past president of the American Society of Human Genetics.
 In 2014, she received the Lasker Special Achievement Award for Medical Research and in 2016 the United States National Medal of Science.

 BCRF Investigator Since